Hauteclere/DRFmasterclass/walkthrough.md

 `django-admin startproject ClimbingLeague ProjectDirectory`

-Now check out the contents of the repo:
+Now check out the contents of the ProjectDirectory we just created:

+`cd ProjectDirectory`

 `ls`

-Inside the DRFmasterclass directory we have created a new directory, called ProjectDirectory.
-Inside this, we have a directory called ClimbingLeague, and also a new file named manage.py.
-This is the beginnings of our API project.
+Inside the ProjectDirectory we have created a new directory, called ClimbingLeague, and also a new file named manage.py.
+This is the beginnings of our Django/DRF project.
 In fact, what we have here is already a working Django project, but it doesn't do anything except turn on and exist.
 If it were a number, our current project would be the number zero.
 If it were a culinary experience, it would be a glass of water.
 Let's see what that looks like by running the project server on localhost and visiting it:

 `python3 manage.py runserver`

 The program will output some alerts into the terminal to let us know it is running.
 One of these alerts warns us that we have unapplied migrations!
 We can ignore that for now, we will circle back to it shortly.

-Open your web browser and type `localhost:8000` into the address bar, then hit enter.
+Open your web browser and type `http://127.0.0.1:8000` into the address bar, then hit enter.

 If you see a rocket, it worked!
 We are on our way!